CCurl/cccForth/README.md

 (1) Notes on ." and ZTYPE:
 - ." is NOT ansi-standard
-- %d: output TOS as integer
-- %x: output TOS as hex
 - %b: output TOS as binary
 - %c: output TOS as character
+- %d: output TOS as integer
+- %f: output FTOS as floating point number
+- %i: output TOS in the current BASE
 - %n: output a new-line (13,10)
 - %q: output the quote (") character
+- %x: output TOS as hex

 example: : ascii $20 '~' for i i i i ." %n%d: (%c) %x %b" next ;